FevGrave/AA-Master-Printer/README.md

 * [CriPakTools](https://github.com/wmltogether/CriPakTools): CPK extractor with a GUI.
 * [YACPKTool](https://github.com/Brolijah/YACpkTool): Drag and drop CPK extractor.

-After this the first thing you will need to do is to edit the AA-UserSettings-Porter.txt file to keep your preferred setting to apply to the newer vertions of AA-Master-Printer.bat. the only thing you can edit with out issue is between the single quotes 'A example!'
-Once done editing the txt file you will save the changes.
-Then double click the AB-Python-Script-Runner.bat to run it, after this
-AA-Master-Printer.bat has been updated with the changes, and this "AA-Master-Printer.bat" file can be copied about, to anywhere in the unpacked cpk folders that you want to start moding the game
+After that the first thing you will need to do is to start the AA-UserSettings-Porter.bat file to settup a keep your preferred settings txt file to apply to the newer versions of AA-Master-Printer.bat. after this AA-Master-Printer.bat has been updated with the changes, and this "AA-Master-Printer.bat" file can be copied about, to anywhere in the unpacked cpk folders that you want to start modding the game